 TYPE: A so-called “gansu kilim”

 When describing an almost identical ink painted kilim-like tapestry in the highly recommended book Early Carpets and Tapestries on the Eastern Silk Road (by Glorian Gonick; 2015) the authour states (page 141); “The layout of the five cranes indicates this tapestry, although of fairly heavy weight and lengthy size, was designed to be worn as a costume, wrapped around the body, the largest crane placed at the center to the wearers back”.
 The book goes on to state / prove that these kilim-like tapestries were originally woven and hand painted by Uyghur migrants from Xinjiang that had settled in Gansu Province, China in the first millennium.
 (Also see a more elaborate example as Plate 17 in the book Chinese and Exotic Rugs by Murray Eiland, although at the time of publication -1979 – their origins were unknown – to him.)
 However, by the 18th century (1700’s) these migrants had began to migrate further east along the Yellow River and hand-painting also gave way to the use woodblock printing in the field design.
-This piece, although shortened at the bottom, still vividly displays the wood block print designs scattered throughout the natural reddish-grey undyed wools of the main-field, which is adorned by five Manchurian cranes – as described above – which are woven into the tapestry / kilim itself.
-Over time the woodblock print designs have faded in many of these pieces, but their impressions on this piece still remain strong.
-Overall in good condition save for a fraying of the edges in a short length of one side, and the missing stripes at the bottom.
-Although the weave is heavy enough that it could be used / displayed on the floor, this piece would be more suited to be wall-hung as a decorative item.
-Whatever one chose to do with it, it is a stunning display piece with the woodblock print designs remaining prominent.

 SIZE: 2.80m x 1.15m